joeyklee/broc-cli-geo/markdown/XX_digital_elevation_models.md

 ### Create a Hillshade

-We will create a hillshade from the DEM called "ned19_n39x50_w120x00_ca_nv_laketahoe_2010.img".
+We will create a hillshade from the DEM called `sf-dem.tif`.
 To do this you can use the `gdaldem hillshade` command.
 The `gdaldem hillshade` command minimally takes the following arguments:

 > gdaldem hillshade -of PNG inputDEM.tif outputHillshade.png